juju/juju-gui/docs/process.rst

 When you get your reviews back, be appreciative, and be sure to respond to every request, even if it is to disagree.
 If you do disagree, try to come to a resolution with the reviewer.
-If the reviewer is out for a day, you can try to work it out with someone else instead, but it's much better to work directly with the person who raised the concern.
+If the reviewer is out for a day, you can try to work it out with someone else instead, but it is much better to work directly with the person who raised the concern.

-Once you have two approving reviews (and no disapproving reviews, or an resolution from someone else in lieu of an absent reviewer), you may land your branch.
+Once you have two approving reviews (and no disapproving reviews, or a resolution from someone else in lieu of an absent reviewer), you may land your branch.
 Use ``lbox submit``.